memoye/100-days-of-code/log.md

 **Today's Progress**: Today, I started working on [FLIXForte](https://github.com/memoye/flixforte): a movie database website using ReactJS, Tailwind, and the TMDb API.
 I've set up the router and started on the header, and it's already looking fun! 💻

 **Thoughts:** I think going forward, I'll just keep using tailwind.
 It's so much more satisfying for me.

+_out of internet bandwidth on 19th and 20th_

+### Day 7: October 21, 2023

+**Today's Progress** Responsive nav done for [FLIXForte](https://github.com/memoye/flixforte)

+**Thoughts:** Happy with how it looks on mobile.
+Added lorem ipsum to test header scrolling and the search bar.
+Came up with the design on the go, which was inefficient and slowed me down.
+Definitely planning better for future projects! ✍️

+### Day 8: October 22 2023

+**Today's Progress**: Hero section and dark mode switch for [FLIXForte](https://github.com/memoye/flixforte) done!

+**Thoughts:**Movie card next, will start calling TMDB API to show movies soon!